DaemonLoki/stefanblos-website/Content/posts/basics-variables-constants.md

 var name: String = "Taylor Swift"
 ```

-Putting a color after the variable name and specifying it as an `Int` (= number) or `String` (= text) helps Swift to specifically set the type of value the variable will have.
+Putting a colon after the variable name and specifying it as an `Int` (= number) or `String` (= text) helps Swift to specifically set the type of value the variable will have.

 The last thing we want to have a look at are constants.
 If you know a value will never change over time, then we can specify it as a constant with the `let` keyword in Swift.